Haixing-Hu/js-typeinfo/README.md

 ## <span id="example">Example</span>

-The following is a usage example:
+The following is a usage example for implementing a deep clone function:
 ```js
 import typeInfo from '@qubit-ltd/typeinfo';